Doris Lloyd: Early life

-Lloyd's parents were Edward Franklin Lloyd and Hessy Jane McCappin.
+Lloyd's parents were church orgain builder Edward Franklin Lloyd and Hessy Jane McCappin.
 She was born in Liverpool, and she had a grandfather who was an amateur actor.
 Her father was born in 1855 in Holywell, Flintshire, Wales.
 Her mother was born in 1860.
+Actor George K. Arthur was her brother-in-law.

 Career

-When Lloyd was 23, she debuted on stage with the Liverpool Repertory Company.
+Lloyd began acting professionally when she was 16 years old, beginning with a four-week trial with a repertory company in Liverpool.
+She remained with the company for five years, and by age 21 she acted in nearly every role possible.
+When she was 23, she debuted on stage with the Liverpool Repertory Company.
 She appeared a number of times in the London West End, including in Mr. Todd's Experiment by Walter Hackett (Queen's Theatre, 1920), and The Smiths of Surbiton by Keble Howard (New Theatre, 1922).
 Her film debut was in the 1920 British silent film The Shadow Between.

-She went to the United States to visit a sister already living there.
+In 1924 she went to the United States to visit a sister already living there.
 What was supposed to be a visit she made permanent.
 She spent several years (1916–25) appearing in Broadway theatre plays, notably a number of Ziegfeld Follies editions, and probably spent some time on the road in touring companies.
 She decided on a film career, making her first US film in 1925.
 With the exception of returning to one Broadway play in 1947, her career was devoted to films and television.